Skip to main content

 Family Packing/Kit List

-This is an extensive list of everything you might consider bringing; you absolutely do not need it all.
-There are shops at camp and in the local area if you forget anything or need an emergency backup.
+Getting ready for Camp Kindling?
+Here's a comprehensive packing list to help your family prepare.
+Don't worry — this is an extensive list of everything you might consider bringing, and you absolutely don't need it all.
+There are shops at camp and in the local area if you forget anything or need a last-minute backup.

 General